steelx/ajinkyaxjs/_posts/2015-04-28-Simple-AngularJs-SVG-Charts-Directive.md

   - ```transclude: true``` literal translation it means including of part.
 We are going to inject our 2nd directive using this, we will pass datapoints inside Chart.html ```<g ng-transclude>``` element.
 Read more <a href="https://docs.angularjs.org/api/ng/directive/ngTransclude">here.</a>
   - ```templateUrl: 'chart.html'``` will load our Chart directive html from external file.

-You will see now all SVG datapoints pilled up on each other since we have same x and y coordinates for all of them.
+You will see now all SVG datapoints piled up on each other since we have same x and y coordinates for all of them.

 Now, inside our 'datapoint' directive, we will dynamically take x and y coordinates from our html element, since we had set ```transclude: true ```